stevenhan1991/CGA19-FFR/README.md

 - Stage I training

-The input is the position and velocity informtion from the traced streamlines.
+The input is the positions and velocitties of sample points along the traced streamlines.
 The output is a recovered low-resolution vector field.
 ```
 python3 low_init.py
 ```

 - Stage II training

-The input is the position and velocity informtion from the traced streamlines and a low-resolution vector field generated at stage I. The output is a recovered high-resolution vector field.
+The input is the positions and velocitties of sample points along the traced streamlines and a low-resolution vector field generated at stage I. The output is a recovered high-resolution vector field.
 ```
 python3 high_refine.py
 ```